Procedure

 AI-Generated Procedure Code

-The Generate Stored Procedure Code with AI section allows you to generate the stored procedure code automatically based on the information provided.
+The Generate Stored Procedure Code with AI section enables you to automatically generate the stored procedure code based on the provided information.

-• You can add a message or description in this field to guide the AI in generating the stored procedure.
+- A field where you can add a message or description to guide the AI in generating the stored procedure.

-• Example: "Generate a stored procedure to fetch user details based on user_id."
+- Example: "Generate a stored procedure to fetch user details based on

-• Click this button to send your request to the AI, which will generate the appropriate stored procedure code.
+- Click the button to send your request to the AI, which will generate the appropriate stored procedure code based on your description.

 Actions Available

-• Send: Generates the procedure code automatically based on the message provided.
+- Send: Generates the procedure code automatically based on the provided message.

 Params and Return Type

-To the right of the editor, there are two buttons:
+To the right of the editor, there are two buttons for configuring the procedure:

 Defining Parameters

 The Params section allows you to define the input parameters for your stored procedure.
-These parameters help pass values to the stored procedure when it's executed.
+These parameters pass values to the procedure when it is executed.

 Parameters Interface